Camp under the stars, spot elephant + giraffe on our mountain bike safari tour Namibia

 We will be back in time for lunch, a rest and then there is time in the afternoon to either spend at leisure or to do another game drive.
 We’ll enjoy another beautiful sunset drink in the wild Namibian landscapes.

-We’ll spend our second night at our fabulous camp, in our comfortable meru-style tents.
+We’ll spend our second night at our beautiful camp, in our comfortable tents under the stars.

 Meals included: B, L, D